General OPT Application FAQs

 AM I ELIGIBLE FOR A 24-MONTH OPT STEM EXTENSION IF I HAVE NOT COMPLETED MY THESIS/DISSERTATION?

 Yes.
 If you have completed all degree requirements except a thesis or dissertation, you are eligible for the OPT STEM extension.
-You will need to obtain a letter from the CSU Registrar confirming that you have met all coursework requirements for your degree.
+For the I-765 application, you should obtain a letter from the CSU Registrar confirming that you have met all coursework requirements for your degree.

 CAN I TAKE MY OWN PHOTOS AND CUT THEM DOWN TO PASSPORT SIZE OR USE PHOTOS FROM WHEN I APPLIED FOR MY VISA BEFORE?